 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be (name of the person or persons), a (technician, post doc, grad student) from my laboratory.
+Jian-Hao Geng: Demonstrating the radiation procedure will be Song-Mao Yu (name of the person or persons), a radiation technician (technician, post doc, grad student) from our department.
 (Add additional mention of demonstrators as necessary).

 Interview style: Author saying the above